 Do You Primarily Boondock?

-If you love boondocking in nature, an absorption fridge is a smart way to go unless you’re able to upgrade your battery bank right off the bat.
+If you love boondocking in nature an absorption fridge is a smart way to go unless you’re able to upgrade your battery bank right off the bat.
 If you can upgrade your battery bank, you could boondock with a “residential-style” fridge.
 You could also go with an AC/DC fridge, eliminating the need to be level.

 Does Your RV Have an Inverter?

-In some cases, an RV may have a “residential-style” fridge—one that is AC power only—and not have an inverter on board.
-In that situation you’d find that you can’t spend much time off-grid.
+In some cases, an RV may have a “residential-style” fridge—one that is AC power only—and not have an inverter onboard.
+In that situation, you’d find that you can’t spend much time off-grid.
 If you have an onboard generator you’d have to run it, which could conflict with quiet hours, noise restrictions, or “generator hour” policies in some campgrounds.
 If you’ve ever rented an RV from a traditional RV rental company you may have experienced this.

 RV Refrigerator Maintenance

 For any type of fridge, you generally want to help it by opening the door as little as possible.
 Try to limit the amount of time the fridge door is open.
 Make sure you’re level if you’re using an absorption fridge.
 For any refrigerator, you want to make sure it’s not overstuffed so it can cool efficiently.
+For any refrigerator, it’s smart to have spare refrigerator parts and accessories on hand.

 Consider a fridge fan to circulate more air inside the fridge if you’re using an absorption fridge.
 This helps keep a more consistent temperature and can help maintain more even cooling.
 Absorption fridges should also be defrosted monthly or bi-monthly.

 Also, be sure to take the RV in for refrigerator service.
-Flue cleaning and an air flow check will keep your refrigerator running smoothly.
+Flue cleaning and an airflow check will keep your refrigerator running smoothly.
 With a “residential-style” fridge you’ll want an RV appliance check.
 This is especially important if your RV is stationary for long periods of time.
 Disuse can cause more damage to an RV fridge than misuse.

 RV refrigerators are a hot topic in the RV world.
 There are many opinions as to what’s best.
 There smart points for and against every option.
 Learning the basics will help you as you shop for an RV.
 Often, it’s easier to start off with the fridge you really want.
 Changing out an RV fridge can be complicated due to fridges not fitting through RV doors, or modifications needed to fridge cabinets.
 If you can’t have it all “out the dealership door”, you may want to consider erring on the side of upgrading your power capacity later.
 It’s often an easier project than swapping out a fridge.